 - First, thinly slice ½ onion.

-- Next, cut 1 green onions/scallions diagonally into thin slices.
+- Next, cut 1 green onion/scallion diagonally into thin slices.
 Set aside.

-- Then, take out ½ lb thinly sliced beef (chuck or ribeye) from the freezer.
-Cut the semi-frozen sliced meat into pieces 3 inches (7.6 cm) wide.
+- Then, remove ½ lb thinly sliced beef (chuck or ribeye) from the freezer.
+Cut the semi-frozen meat into pieces 3 inches (7.6 cm) wide.

 - In a large frying pan (do not turn on the heat yet), add ½ cup dashi (Japanese soup stock), 2 Tbsp sake, 2 Tbsp mirin, 3 Tbsp soy sauce, and 1 Tbsp sugar.
-Mix to combine.
+Stir to combine and dissolve the sugar.

-- Next, add the onion slices and spread them throughout the pan, separating the onion layers.
+- Next, add the onion slices and spread them in the broth throughout the pan, separating the onion layers.

-- Then, add the meat on top of the onions.
+- Then, distribute the meat on top of the onions.
 Separate the thin slices of beef so the meat covers the onions.

 To Cook